ajlaw138/LSE-DS105-CocktailWhirlwind/README.md

-# Welcome to the Cocktail Whirlwind Repository
+# Welcome to the Cocktail Whirlwind Repository 🍾🌪️

 ## Our Aims
-- Creating a database with **cocktail** information
+- Creating a database with **cocktail** information 🍷
-- Producing a set of insights and predictions based on this databse
+- Producing a set of insights and predictions based on this databse 📈
-  - Creating histograms and a network diagram to link cocktail's together with ingredients
+  - Creating histograms and a network diagram to link cocktail's together with ingredients 📊

-## Potential Extensions
+### Potential Extensions
-- Linking multiple APIs
+- Linking multiple APIs 🤖
-- Recommender Algorithm
+- Recommender Algorithm 💻
+- Linking data on calories to cocktail ingredients 🫀

+## The Team 👥
+---
+- @ajlaw138 - Alistair Law - Geography with Economics, 3rd year 🐧
+- @harrytugwell - Harry Tugwell - Politics with Data Science, 1st year 🐬
+- @SFan12 - Tessy Fan - Politics with Data Science, 1st year 🐢
+-  -  Charlotte Hong - Politics with Data Science, 1st year
+-  -  Daniyal Mirza - Economics, 2nd year
+---